hagayo/Auto-Delivery-Robots-Fleet/README.md

 - open powershell and run:
 pnpm --filter @fleetops/server dev

-- Fastify listens on http://127.0.0.1:3000 by default.
+Note: Fastify listens on http://127.0.0.1:3000 by default.
 To expose on LAN, bind to 0.0.0.0 in your server config.

 ### B. Start the web app
-- open powershell and run:
+- open another powershell window and run:
 $env:VITE_API_BASE="http://localhost:3000"
 pnpm --filter @fleetops/web dev